Esri/arcgis-runtime-samples-android/export-tiles/README.md

 ## How it works

-The sample uses the `.createDefaultExportTileCacheParametersAsync(areaOfInterest, minScale, maxScale)` method on `ExportTileCacheTask` class to generate `ExportTileCacheParameters` parameters by providing the area of interest and the min/max scale for the tpk.
+The sample uses the `.createDefaultExportTileCacheParametersAsync(areaOfInterest, minScale, maxScale)` method on `ExportTileCacheTask` class to generate `ExportTileCacheParameters` by providing the area of interest and the min/max scale for the tpk.

 It then uses these parameters in the `exportTileCacheJob(downloadPath)` method to generate a `Job`.
 The job, on successful completion, results in a `TileCache` object which is used to create an `ArcGISTiledLayer` and shown in a map as a preview.